«prev

 Notice that in order to be a functor, a map does not have to list all roads that exist in real life, and all traveling options (“the map is not the territory”), the only requirement is that the roads that it lists should be actual — this is a characteristic shared by all many-to-one relationships (i.e. functions).

 We may say that perception starts with raw sensory data.
-From it, we go, (using a functor) to a category containing some basic model of how the world works (one that tells us where are we in space, how many objects are we seeing etc.).
-Then we are connecting this model to another, even more abstract model, which provides us with a higher-level view of the situation that we are in, and so on.
+From it, we go, (using a functor) to a category containing some basic model of how the world works, mapping the objects we are seeing to some concepts that we formed in our mind.

 Perception is functorial